alexesom/pio_chess/README.md

 # pio_chess
-This is a simple chess game for two players in Java.
+This is a simple chess game for two players in Java made with Java Swing.